 If you buy a beginner horse, and then outgrow its abilities, then you will have to decide if you can afford a new horse.
 Or have to decide to sell your first horse to buy another one.
 Which is a tough decision, since we all get attached to our horses.

-For young riders, leasing works well, because they can get practice riding on a horse they are already comfortable with.
-Rather than having to try out other horses at strange barns that might shake their confidence.
+For young riders, leasing works well because they can get practice riding on a horse they are already comfortable with.
+This often works out better than constantly riding new horses at strange barns, which might shake their confidence.

 The Cons of Leasing a Horse